davidgasquez/handbook/content/values.md

   - You need a view of both the micro and the macro, the forest and the trees — and how both perspectives slot together.
 - Run your brain in debug mode so you understand why you're thinking in that way.
 Think in distributions instead of [magic answers](http://cassandraxia.com/cogbiases).
 The world is (probably) continuous.
 - [Mental models](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d#.qmy99z6ug) and [other concepts](concepts.md) can help us thinking more effectively and is always good to know argument fallacies.
 - Stress test your ideas with experiments and facts.
+Everything you know or do could be wrong.
 - Live Smarter not Harder.
 Don't complain about stuff you can easily fix, automate, or delegate.
 Money can buy [time](time.md).
 Accomplish more with less.
 - Knowing more about the world makes you enjoy it more.
 [Understanding how music is made increases the pleasure you get from music](https://youtu.be/JbVfcZxfIZo?list=WL).
   - [Reality has a surprising amount of detail](http://johnsalvatier.org/blog/2017/reality-has-a-surprising-amount-of-detail).
 Surprising detail is a near universal property of getting up close and personal with reality.
 You experience lots of these details the first time you do something new!